-Faculty members are not required to disclose information to the Title IX Coordinator.
-However, Penn State strongly encourages all members of the community to take appropriate action by providing support and encouraging those impacted by such incidents to submit a report to the Title IX Coordinator.
-You may also submit a report online by using the incident form found here: Office of Sexual Misconduct Prevention & Response Incident Report Form (maxient.com) If the University Title IX staff receives information about an incident, they will reach out to offer information about resources, rights, and procedural options available to you.
+Penn State strongly encourages all members of the campus community to take appropriate action by providing support and encouraging those impacted by such incidents to submit a report to the Title IX Coordinator.
+You may also submit a report online by using the Incident Report Form found here: Office of Sexual Misconduct Prevention & Response Incident Report Form.
+If the University Title IX staff receives information about an incident, they will reach out to offer information about resources, rights, and procedural options available to you.